 This guide looks at everything you need to get Swiss permanent residence, including sections on:

-- Introduction to Swiss permanent residence
+- An overview of Swiss permanent residence

 - Difference between citizenship and permanent residence in Switzerland

 - How to apply for permanent residence in Switzerland

 - Permanent residence costs in Switzerland

 - Permanent residence in Switzerland for family members

 - Losing your permanent residence rights in Switzerland